onwongjan2002/CKA-Certification-Course-2025/Day 21/README.md

 **Multi-container pods** offer flexible solutions for scenarios requiring tightly coupled container interactions.
 Key benefits include shared networking, storage, and coordinated operations.
 By adopting patterns like **Init Containers**, **Sidecars**, **Ambassadors**, and **Adapters**, Kubernetes enables optimized, scalable, and production-ready architectures.

-Understand that helper containers—such as Init containers, and those following the Sidecar, Ambassador, or Adapter patterns—can all **coexist** within the same pod.
+**NOTE:** Understand that helper containers—such as Init containers, and those following the Sidecar, Ambassador, or Adapter patterns—can all **coexist** within the same pod.
 You can mix and match these patterns as needed.
 These **helper containers** handle auxiliary tasks, allowing the main application container to focus entirely on its core logic without additional overhead.

 ---